Time Served: 19 Years

 The jury trial began on November 1, 1993, with the prosecution’s case based primarily on the second confession.
 On November 19, the jury found Rivera guilty and the prosecution asked for a death sentence.
 The jury rejected it, and Judge Christopher C. Starck, a month later, sentenced Rivera to life in prison.
 On November 9, 1996, the Illinois Appellate Court reversed the conviction based on the cumulative effect of trial errors and remanded the case for a new trial.

 On September 16, 1998, Rivera’s second jury trial began.
 Again, the prosecution primarily relied on the second confession.
 But, it also produced an eyewitness to the murder who identified Rivera as the man who stabbed Staker.
 The witness, Taylor Englebrecht, was one of the two children for whom Staker was babysitting when she was attacked, but he was only two years old at the time.
+Furthermore, the results of the polygraph examination were admitted at trial, but the defense was barred from asking questions that would make it clear that the deception indicated by the polygraph did not implicate Rivera in the crime.
 On October 2, after deliberating 36 hours over four days, the jury found Rivera guilty, and Judge Starck again sentenced Rivera to life in prison.
 On December 12, 2001, the Illinois Appellate Court affirmed the second conviction.

 Post-Conviction and DNA Testing